 Mrs. Loyd, the former owner of the Springs making her home on the premises, is to dedicate the electric lights in appropriate ceremonies at a later date.

 Mrs. Loyd is the daughter of the late Mr. and Mrs. Henry Stewart who developed the resort many years ago.

-The Stewarts settled first in 1851 in the Edgewood area [Ed. very likely inaccurate date, and Mrs. Stewart didn't come onto scene until 1870s] which is now the Mills Ranch, later buying the resort property and moving to the springs.
+The Stewarts settled first in 1851 in the Edgewood area [Ed. maybe he did, but Mrs. Stewart didn't come onto scene until 1870s] which is now the Mills Ranch, later buying the resort property and moving to the springs.
 This resort was known nation wide for its mineral baths.

 Stewart Mineral Springs: Recipe for Detox

 OregonHealthyLiving.com March 24, 2009